amirakupov/mad-1/readme.md

 ### Describe how Kotlin handles null safety.
 What are nullable types and non-null types in Kotlin?
 (0,5 points)

 <span style="color:blue">Provide your answer here! </span>
+> In Kotlin, null safety is a key feature designed to eliminate the risk of null pointer exceptions.
+Kotlin introduces the concept of nullable types and non-null types.
 > Note: you can also use code snippets to illustrate your answer.
+Nullable Types: Marked with ?, can hold either a non-null value or null.
+> A non-null type is the default in Kotlin, and it indicates that a variable must always hold a non-null value of the specified type.

+val nullableString: String? = null
 ```kotlin
 // example code snippet
 val a: String = "value" // non-null type